GeoscienceAustralia/geochemical-levelling/README.md

 Levelling of geochemical data between surveys is a vital step in using datasets together.
 This code can apply a number of approaches to eliminate inter-laboratory differences from multi-generational and spatially isolated geochemical surveys.
 This codes allow the use of a variety of levelling methods: re-analysis, single standards, and multiple standards.
 The methodology and effectiveness of each of these methods are outlined in Main, P.T. and Champion, D.C., 2022.
 Levelling of multi-generational and spatially isolated geochemical surveys.
 Journal of Geochemical Exploration.

 ## Dependencies
+The code was developed with the following dependanices and their verisions:
 * numpy - 1.13.3
 * scipy - 0.19.1
 * pandas - 0.25.3